 A West Coast road trip is great for families or couples, or even a really awesome solo journey.
 It was actually our first road trip as a couple (just Chris and I) as well as our first road trip with kids back when Oliver, our oldest, wasn’t even a year old.
-Some of our best memories come from this West Coast road trip plan; maybe you can find some great stories of your own!
+Some of our best memories come from this Washington / Oregon road trip plan; maybe you can find some great stories of your own!

 Note: we recommend a dedicated two weeks to be able to experience the full West Coast from tip to tip, and in light of that have broken the entire trip into two sections: Washington/Oregon and then California.
 If you can spend more time on your West Coast road trip, do it, but know that whatever you can conquer will be awesome!

-We always recommend people to begin their West Coast road trip in Seattle.
-SeaTac International Airport is a great hub to start at and you can get a direct flight here from almost anywhere in the USA or Canada, and now there are more international flights to Seattle than ever before.
+We always recommend people to begin their West Coast road trip in Seattle, especially if your focus is going to be a Washington / Oregon road trip vs the whole PCH.
+SeaTac International Airport (SEA) is a great hub to start at and you can get a direct flight here from almost anywhere in the USA or Canada, and now there are more international flights to Seattle than ever before.

 Exploring the Seattle Area